RJoshi141/Zoomies/README.md

 <summary><b>🎨 Full Asset Reference (click to expand)</b></summary>
 <br>

-# 🧾 Zoomies – Sprite & Asset Reference Sheet
+# Sprite & Asset Reference Sheet

 All artwork was created by **Ritika Joshi** using [Pixilart](https://www.pixilart.com)
 and is **not licensed for commercial reuse or redistribution**.